awaregroup/IIALab/labs/Lab01a_Install_Windows_IoT_Core.md

 ### 1.5 - Validating your install

-1. Once the HummingBoard has completed booting, a line entry will show in the IoT Dashboard.
+1. Once the HummingBoard has completed booting, a line entry will show in the IoT Dashboard, record the `device IP address` in the 'notes' text file which you can find on your desktop.
 You can leave this window open to be notified when the device is ready.
 ![Device in IoT Dashboard](./media/lab01/1_validatinginstall.png)

 2. Right click on your device and select **Open in Device Portal**